Professor of Psychology and Human Development

 Ed.D.
 1993, Vanderbilt University

-Dr. Shirley Malone-Fenner is Interim Vice President of Academic Affairs and Professor of Psychology and Human Development at Wheelock College.
-Prior to becoming Dean in 2004, she served for 10 years as director of Wheelock's Urban Teacher Program.
+Dr. Shirley Malone-Fenner is a Professor of Psychology and Human Development at Wheelock College.
+She previously served as Dean of the College of Arts and Sciences and served for 10 years as director of Wheelock's Urban Teacher Program.

 A clinical and developmental psychologist, she focuses her research on urban education, racial identity development, post-traumatic stress syndrome, and psychological support for military families.
 She helped develop Wheelock's racial and cultural development course and has led professional development workshops on racial and cultural identity.